stew31415/usrp_sdr/README.md

 # usrp_sdr
+This project was done under the NCSSM Mentorship Program in the UNC Physics Department's ENAP group, advised by Sam Meijer, Tom Gilliss, and John Wilkerson.

 This project is used to analyze, in real time, wideband scan using USRP.
 Builds upon usrp_spectrum_sense.py from https://github.com/gnuradio/gnuradio/blob/master/gr-uhd/examples/python/usrp_spectrum_sense.py

 usrp_spectrum_sense_output.py: Minor change has the original program output data to a .txt file.
 User can specify name of file in code (file name assignement is near bottom of code).